 - Adjust the texture: You can shred the corned beef, chop it into chunky-ish pieces, or crumble it into tiny pieces.

-- Carrots: If you have any leftover cooked carrots, they’ll taste wonderful in this corn beef hash (and add extra nutrients).
+- Carrots: If you have any leftover cooked carrots, they’ll taste wonderful and add extra nutrients.
 Parsnips work well, too.

 - Beets: Chopped cooked beets add color and flavor.

 - Peppers: Finely chopped and added with the onion.
 I.e., Red or green bell peppers.

 - Worcestershire sauce: To add extra umami and flavor.

 - Horseradish: A tiny amount (between a teaspoon and a tablespoon) will add depth and heat.

 - Sweet potato: Replace or combine regular potato with sweet potato for a subtle sweetness to the dish.

 - Garlic: Add to taste (a clove or two).
 Garlic powder works in a pinch.

 - Smoked paprika: For a subtle smokiness, added to taste.

 - Hot sauce or HP Sauce: To add when serving.